LokoDenis/cv_project/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### OpenCV Amateur Project ###
+### LSWWC Project ###

 * This is the project based on The OPENCV library.
 Supporting by Denis Belyakov, 1st course student of the faculty of Computer Science, Higher School of Economics.

-* The aim of this project is to create a program (or maybe an application), which will be able to show images from a base looking the same to the inputed one.
+* The aim of this project is to create a program (or maybe an application), which will be able to show images from a base looking the same to the inputted one.
 It involves doing research in the Computer Vision sphere and learning about basic operations with pictures.

+* The informal idea of the "LSWWC" project is to learn about time-management, advanced usage of google and basic operations with UNIX-based OS, to develop social skills and the sense of responsibility, to create smth usable and make first steps in the mysterious and very interesting road called "Computer Vision".

+So, Let's SEE What We Can!

 Guided by Vadim Gorbachev.